MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/windows-azure-activities.md

 -   **Separate with**.
 Each item is separated by one or more characters of your choice.
 -   **Use CSV format**.
 All items are in the CSV (comma-separated value) format.
 This format is useful for importing data into spreadsheets or other applications.

 A **Get** activity will produce a new set of data every time it runs.
-The **Flatten** feature does not flatten data across multiple instances of the same activity.
+The **Flatten** feature doesn't flatten data across multiple instances of the same activity.

 ## Time-out and failure event notifications